White-collar crime, marathons and meeting old classmates

 “Not having a degree or really being able to contribute to the project I had been assigned to in any significant way, I instantly became the most hated person in the office, protected as I was on an external project team whilst, over the next three months, bankers with 20-plus years’ experience got fired around me.
 By the time I moved on, you could fit everyone who was left on the three floors that the bank had in that particular building on to a single floor.
 Not fun, but a great learning experience!”

-He thoroughly enjoyed his studies at Nottingham, but says the real highlight was serving as the President of the University Karate Club and fighting on the university team.
+After his gap year, Josh read Law at Nottingham University.
+He thoroughly enjoyed his studies at Nottingham, but says the real highlight was serving as the President of the University Karate Club and fighting on the University team.

 He then worked for law firm DLA Piper, where he trained as a solicitor, ultimately qualifying into the Corporate Crime & Investigations (CCI) Team.
 After four years, he moved to Paul Hastings’ London office and was tasked with helping build the American law firm’s CCI team there.
 He has now been at Paul Hastings for two-and-a-half years.